-- Whether the student's teacher - o has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - o is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- 1. Whether the student's teacher- - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and, - o is teaching in the field of discipline of the certification of the teacher. - 2.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications. - In Georgia, notifications must occur within 30 calendar days from the start of school or upon enrollment. - For verification purposes, notifications must contain the month/year of dissemination or, if included in another document, the primary document must contain a date.
+Or, if the primary document is undated, records may also include supplemental documentation that contains the month/year of notification dissemination. - o For verification purposes, the name of the LEA and/ or school must be included. - In Georgia, LEAs are required to notify parents in all LEA schools or programs. - Responses to requests must be provided in a timely manner. - Maintain records of annual notification(s) from all LEA schools or programs.